 Gynecomastia refers to a sudden increase in the development of fat tissue in the breasts.
 Elevated estrogen can contribute to this growth in breast fat tissue, resulting in swollen, tender breasts.

-Other general symptoms of high estradiol may include:
+Other general signs of high estrogen may include:

 Elevated estradiol levels can potentially come from several sources.